jackmaden/philosophybreak/src/pages/articles/the-golden-mean-aristotle-guide-to-living-excellently/index.md

 ## Tips for identifying the ‘golden mean’

-<span class="big-letter">T</span>hankfully, Aristotle does offer some guidance for how we might improve at discovering the ‘golden mean’ of right action, and for living well generally (including, for instance, [why we should prioritize leisure over work](/articles/aristotle-on-why-leisure-defines-us-more-than-work/)).
+<span class="big-letter">T</span>hankfully, Aristotle does offer some guidance for how we might improve at discovering the ‘golden mean’ of right action, and for living well generally (including, for instance, [why we should prioritize leisure over work](/articles/aristotle-on-why-leisure-defines-us-more-than-work/), and [how we can cultivate the 3 different levels of friendship](/articles/aristotle-on-the-3-types-of-friendship-and-how-they-enrich-life/)).

 For example, if we _know_ we are typically at one extreme when it comes to a certain behavior, then…